- Library service

 For workshops/events aimed at children and young people, where parental consent will be sought to participate, we will also process family details applicable to this purpose.

-To enable us to deliver targeted services and provide concessionary entitlements, we may also process some special category (sensitive) information, such as visual or mobility impairment; learning difficulties; and/or personal circumstances such as whether a foster child, home educator, foster carer, childminder, carer, young carer.
+To enable us to deliver targeted services and provide concessionary entitlements, we may also process some special category (sensitive) information, such as gender, ethnicity, visual or mobility impairment; learning difficulties; and/or personal circumstances such as whether a foster child, home educator, foster carer, childminder, carer, young carer.

 For Health and Safety purposes we will also record against your personal information details of incidents that have taken place within a library if applicable to you.